 Residential and service agreements

-Residents can negotiate terms and conditions with the SRS proprietor.
-The residential and service agreement documents the terms and conditions, including:
+The resident and the SRS must complete a residential and service agreement (RSA).
+The RSA documents the terms and conditions, including:

 - support services provided